ceejbot/opsbot/README.md

 #### `new Plugin(opts)`

 The constructor takes an options object.
 The required content of the options is up to the plugin itself.
 The options object will always be present and will always have a [bunyan](https://github.com/trentm/node-bunyan) logger object in the `log` field.
+It will also have a leveldb instance in the `brain` field; see below.

 #### `matches(str)`